kaegeh/DPI911-Project/Privilege Escalation/Port Monitors- T1013/README.md

 ## Technique Description
 Spoolsv.exe can be used to load a DLL located in System32 folder that is ran under SYSTEM permissions or by writing the pathname of the DLL to HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors.
 These techniques can be used to load malicious code at start-up which are persistent and will execute as SYSTEM.
-To demonstrate this technique we edit the registry to HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors.
+To demonstrate this technique we edit the registry of HKLM\SYSTEM\CurrentControlSet\Control\Print\Monitors.

 ## Assumptions
 Malicious code should be run at start-up.